Punta Cana is coconuts and sea shells.

 Airlines that fly direct: TUI

-Airports in Aberdeen: Punta Cana Airport
+No. of airports in Punta Cana: Punta Cana Airport

 Seasons: High: December - July: Low: August - November

 Currency: Dominican peso(DOP)

 Located in the Midlands and boasting great transport links, Birmingham Airport is easy to get to from all over the UK.
 If you want to travel by public transport, you will find bus and coach services running directly to the airport.
 Trains will take you to Birmingham International train station, which is connected to the terminal by the free and frequent Air-Rail link with a travel time of just minutes.

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.
 While you’re there, you could also pre-book entry into one of our five airport lounges, which offer complimentary food and drinks and unlimited WiFi.

 Need currency for your trip abroad?
 It's easy to pick up before your long-haul flight at one of our Travelex stores.
 You'll find them conveniently located in the Arrivals area of the terminal building and Departures Lounge.
 Travelex specialise in 50+ currencies and knowledgeable staff can advise you on the most suitable currency.
 If you prefer, you can pre-order your currency and get next day collection if you order before 3pm at Birmingham Airport.